Heat your home with a Ground Source Heat Pump

 How often do I need to service my Ground Source Heat Pump?

 Once a year by a professional installer.
-This is a requirement of RHI payments manufacturer warranties.
 Open loop solutions should require no more maintenance than closed loop systems if they are designed and installed incorrectly.

 Do Ground Source Heat Pumps come with a warranty?